-Judicial externships are open to students who have completed the first-year curriculum and would like to gain practical experience by working with a judge on the state or federal level.
-Rutgers Law School students may apply for judicial externships with municipal and state court judges as well as with federal judges, including district court, court of appeals, magistrate, and bankruptcy judges.
+Judicial externships are open to students who have completed the first-year curriculum and want to gain practical experience working in a judge's chambers.
+Students may apply for judicial externships with municipal and state court judges in the civil, criminal, and family divisions; with federal judges in the district court, court of appeals, and bankruptcy courts; and judges who sit in administrative courts, including the EEOC and the Department of Labor.

-Judicial externships allow you to gain exposure to the inner workings of a court.
-You will have the opportunity to conduct legal research, write memoranda, and attend court proceedings.
-You will research a wide variety of legal issues and begin the process of discovering the areas of law that most interest you.
-Many students compile excellent writing samples and upon completion, are able to get a reference from a judge for future job prospects.
-Some judges later hire former externs as law clerks upon graduation.
-Many other legal employers think highly of judicial externships and the valuable research and writing skills students develop.
-Judicial externships are unpaid; however, you can receive academic credit for these externships.
+Judicial externships allow students to gain exposure to the inner workings of a court.
+During an externship, students conduct legal research, write memoranda, attend court proceedings and research a variety of legal issues.
+Externships can help a student discover an interest in a particular area of law and may also help with job prospects.
+Some judges hire former externs as law clerks upon graduation (though we offer no guarantees), and many other legal employers think highly of judicial externships and the valuable research and writing skills that student externs develop.
+Judicial externships are unpaid; however, students who enroll in the externship program can receive academic credit for their work.

 - Register for a judicial externship through website registration and include the number of credits for which you are registering.